xanderbilla/NebulaS3-Client/docs/auth-flow.md

 - Server-side environment variables are kept private
 - Better separation of concerns between UI components and data fetching
 - Consistent error handling patterns across the application
-# Authentication Flow

-This document describes the authentication flow for the application.